 Karen Sousa's career goal is to improve patient care through research that focuses on developing and testing conceptual models of quality of life as a nursing practice outcome.
-She has expertise in developing and applying advanced statistical methods, including structural equation modeling, as appropriate analytical strategies to yield a greater understanding of complex nursing outcomes.
-Sousa’s teaching interests include nursing theory and conceptualization, and psychometrics.
+She has expertise in developing and applying advanced statistical methods (e.g., structural equation modeling) as appropriate analytical strategies to yield a greater understanding of complex nursing outcomes.
+Dr. Sousa’s teaching interests include nursing theory/conceptualization and psychometrics.

 Dr. Sousa has made outstanding contributions to nursing science in two important areas.
 The first is discovering the utility of Structural Equation Modeling (SEM) in analyzing nursing-related phenomena.
 As a nursing pioneer in the application of SEM, she has demonstrated its use in cluster analysis, instrument development, theory confirmation, construct validation, and establishment of conceptual equivalence in multi-group analyses (e. g., comparing English- and Spanish-speaking groups).
 Dr. Sousa's second major area of contribution is advancing health-related quality of life (HRQOL) as a supremely relevant patient outcome.
 Dr. Sousa has developed a conceptual model that captures HRQOL across time, allowing for exploration of care processes and identification of nursing best practices.